- Visit Regis

 Undergraduate Nursing Requirements

-Applicants interested in the undergraduate full-time nursing program (BSN) are evaluated by the Office of Undergraduate Admission.
+Applicants interested in the full-time undergraduate nursing program (BSN) are evaluated by the Office of Undergraduate Admission.

 Admission to the Regis College nursing program is competitive.
 Approximately 24 percent of nursing applicants are admitted directly to the nursing program.
-The average recalculated GPA (on a 4.0 scale) of the most recently admitted class was 3.5, with average an SAT score (combined critical reading and math) of 1100 (with a minimum of 500 in each section) and an average ACT composite score of 24.
+The average recalculated GPA (on a 4.0 scale) of the most recently admitted class was 3.5, with an average SAT score (combined critical reading and math) of 1100 (with a minimum of 500 in each section) and an average ACT composite score of 24.
 Students admitted directly into the nursing program had four or more years of science with no grade lower than a B- in those courses.

 The majority of first-year students entering Regis College have graduated from an accredited secondary school.

 The following college preparatory credentials are recommended for nursing candidates

 - English – 4 years